-After making short work of Jackson during their on-base confrontation, Joe feels that further embarrassment is necessary and decides to get on his knees and place a bucket over his head, making him blind and therefore at his aggressor’s mercy.
-Right?
-Wrong!
-After pointing to his own head, Joe awaits Jackson’s strike, only to dispossess him of his weapon at the last moment, swooshing the stick an inch from Jackson’s terrified kisser.
+After making short work of Jackson during their on-base confrontation, Joe feels that further embarrassment is necessary and decides to get on his knees and place a bucket over his head, leaving him blind and at his aggressor’s mercy.
+With Jackson’s confidence building, Joe then points to his own head and awaits Jackson’s strike, only to dispossess him of his weapon at the last moment.

 Most Pointless Stunt

 Army Base doofus Charlie has a problem: he has to get a note to a girl he is dating, but has priors that he just can’t shake.
-Jackson can’t help him for some elaborate reason, but Joe, who has been confined to the base, is only too happy to risk his own neck for a stranger who has been nothing but an arse to him since he arrived.
-How will you get off the base without being seen, Charlie asks.
-Watch!
-Joe says, before jumping 30 ft off a carefully positioned ramp on Jackson’s bright red super bike.
+Jackson can’t help him for some elaborate reason, but Joe, who has been confined to the base, is only too happy to risk his own neck for a stranger who has been nothing but a prick to him since he arrived.
+Charlie wonders how his new best friend will escape the base unnoticed.
+Using his stealth instincts, Joe then leaps 30 ft off a carefully positioned ramp on Jackson’s bright red super bike.

 Most Absurd Dialogue